-Welcome p4
+Welcomep4

-Useful contacts p5
+Useful contactsp5

 Preparing for the Vacancy

-The outgoing priest p6
+The outgoing priestp6

-The churchwardens p6
+The churchwardensp6

-The parochial church council (PCC) p7
+The parochial church council (PCC)p7

 The parsonage house

-Letting 8
+Lettingp8

-Churchwardens' responsibilities p9
+Churchwardens' responsibilitiesp9

-Utilities p9
+Utilitiesp9

-Keys p9
+Keysp9

-Insurance p9
+Insurancep9

-Vacancy inspection p10
+Vacancy inspectionp10

-Worship and visiting clergy p10
+Worship and visiting clergyp10

 The Appointment Process

-Introduction p11
+Introductionp11

-Patrons p12
+Patronsp12

-Priest in charge or incumbent? - suspension of presentation p12
+Priest in charge or incumbent? - suspension of presentationp12

-Administration p12
+Administrationp12

-Starting the process p13
+Starting the processp13

-Support during the process p13
+Support during the process

-The meetings p13
+The meetingsp13

-The pre-vacancy meeting p13
+The pre-vacancy meetingp13

 The PCC (section 11) meetingp14

 Multi-parish beneficesp15

 The joint (section 12) meeting

-The S election of the Incumbent
+Th e Selection of the Incumbent

 Confidentialityp16

 Advertisingp16

 Shortlistingp16

 The interviewp16

-Weld coming the New Priest
+W Multi-parish benefices

 The service of welcome: licensing or institutionp18

 The parsonage housep18

 Useful information for your parish priestp18

 So now you have a new priest!

-App endices
+A The joint (section 12) meeting

 Appendix A: Creating the profilep20

 Appendix B: Advertising your postp21

 Appendix C: Lightwave Guidelinesp22

-Appendix D: Vacancy Checklistp2
+Appendix D: Vacancy Checklistp23